CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 Study questions:

-- Are refinements easy to understand if there is no previous explanation about them? *(Part 1)*
+- Are refinements easy to understand without a previous explanation about them? *(Part 1)*
 - Is it faster to find semantic errors in LiquidJava programs than in plain Java programs? *(Part 3)*
 - How hard is it to annotate a program with refinements? *(Part 4)*
 - Would people that use Java add this type of verification when creating critical software? *(Final evaluation)*